 STATE OF NEW JERSEY

-The Senate Community and Urban Affairs Committee reports favorably Assembly Bill No. 1653 (1R).
+The Senate Community and Urban Affairs Committee reports favorably and with committee amendments Senate Bill No. 1977.

 As amended by the committee, this bill would establish a five-year pilot program to provide State funding for certain students enrolled in adult education programs.
 Beginning in the 2016-2017 school year, a school district that operates an approved adult high school program will receive $1,500 in adult education aid for each eligible pupil enrolled in the program.
 An eligible pupil is defined as one who resides in a municipality that is: 1) in a county of the second class, and 2) part of a school district that, in the 2013-2014 school year, ranked in the bottom 20 percent Statewide with respect to the four-year adjusted cohort graduation rate.
 The bill also requires the Commissioner of Education to submit a report summarizing the outcomes of the pilot program.

 The committee amended the bill to adjust the dates referenced in the bill in the following manner:

 the school year in which the program would begin from 2014-2015 to 2016-2017;

 the school district in which an eligible pupil must reside from one that ranked in the bottom 20% Statewide with respect to the four-year adjusted cohort graduation rate in 2012-2013 to 2013-2014; and